Why is it essential to wash your Locks properly?

 - persistent odors,

-- dull or fragile locs,
+- dull or fragile Locks,

 - an irritated scalp.

-How often should you wash your locs?
+How often should you wash your Locks?

 Common mistakes to absolutely avoid